 From late May until about the October long weekend you can drive up to Watkins Family Farm and pick your own mandarins until your hearts content.
 Well as many as you can carry and the kids are happy to pick anyway!
-The farm reopens on Saturday 30th May for the 2020 season.
+The farm reopened on Saturday 30th May for the 2020 season.
 They have been very busy with the easing of covid19 restrictions.
 And have now closed for the 2020 season (19th July).

 The farm is located near Wisemans Ferry and is just over an hour north of Parramatta.
 Driving along the Hawkesbury River, with water on one side and steep rock faces on the other, you do start to wonder if you are going the right way….surely there can’t be an orchard here!
 Well there is a lovely one tucked away in a valley.
 With the fresh country air and birds chirping, it is easy to feel a million miles away from the city.

 Now there are actually TWO Watkins Family Farms….which we only discovered on our way to check out Fords Farm in 2018.
 You reach the main farm first on your right hand side.
 But if you go a little further along, you will see another sign for Watkins Family Farm on your left.
 This is actually the original farm and run by the ‘retired’ Watkins Family members.